 Conclusion

 Every company must have a clear leave policy detailing the types of leaves provided for employees.
-However, the diversity of the leaves can be hard to handle in absence of a leave management system like Truein.
+However, the diversity of the leaves can be hard to handle in absence of a leave and attendance management system like Truein.

 Truein is an AI-powered face recognition attendance system that provides end-to-end leave management for HR teams to view, update, assign, approve, and deduct leaves.